forta-network/docs/docs/stake-on-scan-node.md

     - **stakeValue:** Amount of FORT to stake.
 For a new node, input at least the minimum `500000000000000000000` (500 FORT in wei).
 If you are unsure, you can use a converter like [https://eth-converter.com/](https://eth-converter.com/). ![stake](stake-images/3-stake.png)

+    !!! note "Staking over max"
+        The current maximum stake is 3000 FORT.
+If you try to stake more than that, the contract won't accept the tokens.
+For example:

+        - If you deposit 4000 FORT in a transaction, only 3000 FORT will be transferred to the staking contract.

+        - If you deposit 3000 FORT in a transaction, then deposit 400 FORT in another one, the 2nd transaction won't fail, but 0 FORT will be transferred.

 4. Click _Write_ and approve the transaction in your wallet.